brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 1.6.6 =
 - Improvement: Added compatibility to Elementor core version 3.5.0.
-Now to work with UAE, Elementor minimum version 3.1.0 or higher will be required.
+Now to work with EHF, Elementor minimum version 3.1.0 or higher will be required.
 - Fix: PHP warning of undefined array key on responsive controls in all widgets.

 = 1.6.5 =